dvdmtw98/notes/notes-vault/operating-system/windows/commands/windows-links.md

 ### Hard Links

 Can only be used for files.
-It is a alias for file.
+It is an alias for file.
 Can only point on files on the same volume (Drive with same letter).
 If a hard linked file is moved the hard link automatically updated.
 Hard links point to the same file.
 Both are indistinguishable to the OS.